 Founded in 2008 by record-setting AT thru-hiker Jennifer Pharr Davis to share her love and knowledge of hiking in the southern Appalachian Mountains, the company employs savvy guides who lead about 175 people on hikes each season.
 (To read more about Davis, visit “Jennifer Pharr Davis: Trailblazer“.)

 A guided hike is a great way to test equipment, which can cost anywhere from hundreds to thousands of dollars, depending on the brands and whether the gear is new or used.
 Blue Ridge Hiking Company provides tents, backpacks, sleeping bags, and pads at no extra charge.
-Costs for their trips range from $275 to $700 per person, depending on trip length and type.
+See their site for current pricing and package offerings.
 The company offers women- and family-only outings, trips geared to beginners and advanced hikers, and custom itineraries.

 “It was great going on an overnight hike without worrying about purchasing all of the gear and food or getting lost,” says Diane “Rock Diver” Alderson, 46, of Mebane, N.C.
 “I could really focus on the experience.”